 Many COVID-19 infections are mild, and some do not cause any illness.
 In China, about 20% of patients with COVID-19 developed severe or life-threatening illness.
 Older adults and people with chronic diseases have the highest risk of severe illness or death.
 About 1% of people with confirmed COVID-19 have died.
 It is hard to determine the true death rate among all cases, since the actual number of cases is larger than the number of diagnosed cases.
 The risk of death from COVID-19 is substantially higher than seasonal flu.
 Dr. Anthony Fauci, a top US health official, estimates that COVID-19 is 10 times more deadly than the seasonal flu.

 This is a new virus in humans, and no one is immune until they have been infected.
 Older adults have the highest risk of serious COVID-19 illness, especially those with chronic disease.
 Children can become infected with COVID-19.
 Although most children have mild or no illness, some have developed a serious inflammatory disease after COVID-19.
 People who have recovered from COVID-19 likely have some immunity, but the duration and level of protection is unknown.
 Most antibody tests have not been approved, and the presence of antibodies does not necessarily indicate protection from infection.

 -Avoid groups and stay at least 6 feet away from other people.
 Remember that people can spread COVID-19 before symptoms start.

--Stay home all the time except for essential travel for food and supplies.
+-Stay home as much a possible except for essential travel for food and supplies.